Times Square Revelers Brave Drenching Rain to Welcome 2019

 Justine Brenkel, 26, from Lyon, France, said being in Times Square on New Year’s Eve was on her “bucket-list.”

 “It’s unique.
 It’s magic.
-It’s New York,” she said — but the hours of waiting were turning it into a bit of a disappointment.
+It’s New York,” she said — but the hours of waiting were a bit of a disappointment.

 “When we watch it on TV, it looks so much fun, there’s so much animation,” said Brenkel, who was attending the festivities with two friends.
 “But we’re waiting for the show to start.”